staturecrane/PyTorch-ES/README.md

 def get_reward(model, weights):
     """
-    This function runs your model
+    This function runs your model and generates a reward
     """
     cloned_model = copy.deepcopy(model)
     for i, param in enumerate(cloned_model.parameters()):